 His goal is to show us around the chaotic, hostile, unwelcoming, wounded, helpless “land of men.”
 Flourakis engages himself . . . with the savage and sacred material of human nature. — Eleni Koutsileou, Avgi, Greece

-I Want a Country has been performed in London, Athens, Oxford, New York, Berlin, New Dehli, Mexico City, Kraainem, and elsewhere.
+I Want a Country has been performed in London; Athens; Oxford; New York; Berlin; New Dehli; Mexico City; Kraainem, Belgium; Porto, Portugal, and elsewhere.

 From the Oxford PRAXIS Theatre Group production, directed by Anastasia Revi.
 Stage design and graphics by Angeliki Xifara.
 Lighting design by Yiannis Katsaris.
 Photographs by Thomas William Zavros.